File 316 · Open (largely explained)

 Individual unsolved wrecks

 Some specific losses remain genuinely unexplained.
-Unverified A handful of cases — the USS Cyclops chief among them — were never definitively solved, simply because no wreckage or survivors were found.
-“Unsolved” here means a normal accident whose details were lost at sea, not a paranormal event [3].
+Unverified A handful of cases — the USS Cyclops chief among them, along with the two British South American Airways airliners — were never definitively solved, simply because no wreckage or survivors were recovered to confirm a cause.
+“Unsolved” here means a normal accident whose physical evidence was lost at sea, not a paranormal event.
+The distinction matters: an unrecovered wreck is a data gap, not a mystery force [3].

 Why the legend is so durable

 The cultural staying power is the real mystery.
-Claimed Decades after Kusche's debunking, the Triangle remains a fixture of popular culture — a question of how a corrected story keeps circulating once it has entered the imagination [4].
+Claimed Half a century after Kusche's debunking, the Triangle remains a fixture of documentaries, listicles, and even recurring “scientists finally solve it” headlines — a case study in how a corrected story keeps circulating once it has entered the imagination, and how each generation's media rediscovers a mystery that was dismantled before they were born [4].

 Primary material.